Lockout of 95 union employees at DuPont factory in Chesterfield has ended; new contact approved

-A more than two-month-long lockout of about 95 union-represented employees at DuPont Co.'s Spruance plant in Chesterfield County has ended.
+A more than 2-month-long lockout of about 95 union-represented employees at DuPont Co.’s Spruance plant in Chesterfield County has ended.

-The company and the union that represents the employees said Monday that a new five-year labor agreement has been approved, and the affected employees started returning to work today.
+The company and the union that represents the employees said Monday that a new five-year labor agreement has been approved, and the affected employees started returning to work.

 Nearly all of the union employees who were scheduled to work the day shift on Monday returned, said a spokesperson for Wilmington, Del.-based DuPont.
 All of the contractors that the company hired during the lockout are no longer on site, the spokesperson said.

-A tentative agreement was reached Friday after both parties worked towards a deal through the Federal Mediation and Conciliation Service.
+A tentative agreement was reached Friday after both parties worked toward a deal through the Federal Mediation and Conciliation Service.

-Union members ratified the new contract Sunday, said Neil F. Gray, a regional representative in Virginia for the International Brotherhood of Electrical Workers, or IBEW.
+Union members ratified the new contract Sunday, said Neil F. Gray, a regional representative in Virginia for the International Brotherhood of Electrical Workers.

 “I think it is a fair settlement,” Gray said.
 “In negotiations a lot of times, neither party gets everything they want.
 The members ratified the contract and told us what they needed us to know.
 It was a better offer than their [the company’s] last, best and final offer.
 The members believed it was a good enough offer to pass.”